 If updating the video card driver does not resolve the behavior, there is a way to force Surfer to use the Microsoft software video driver on the computer to render the 3D surface maps instead of the video card driver.
 To do this:

 - Click Rendering in the left pane of the Options dialog.

 - In the right pane, uncheck the Enable OpenGL hardware acceleration box.

 - Restart Surfer for the option to take effect.
 Now open the SRF or recreate the surface map.
 It should appear correctly.

-The main disadvantage to using the Microsoft driver is the decreased resolution for the surface map.
-Depending on your grid file though, and if you are not draping high resolution imagery over the surface, you may not notice it.
+The main disadvantage to using the Microsoft driver is the decreased resolution for the 3D surface maps and in the 3D View.
+However, if you are not working with extremely high resolution grid files and image overlays, you may not notice the difference.